NOTE: Scroll down for a complete schedule of Independence Day activities.

 By Jessie Taylor

-Here on Scenic Highway 30A, July Fourth is not only a national holiday, it’s a deep-rooted local tradition.
-From all-day beach parties on Grayton Beach to symphonies and fireworks shows, this is one of the busiest weekends on 30A.
+Here on Scenic Highway 30-A, July Fourth is not only a national holiday, it’s a deep-rooted local tradition.
+From all-day beach parties on Grayton Beach to symphonies and fireworks shows, this is one of the busiest weekends in the area.

 For my family, this is the assumed “schedule” that we go by each year: